piechartssuck/courses/content/en/work/cv-html.md

 </div>

 ## Select Publications

+### Is it accessible?
+Preservice teachers’ access to computational thinking.

+*Contemporary Issues in Technology and Teacher Education*

+N/A

+2023

+Kale U., Kooken, A., Yuan, J., & <b>Roy, A.</b> (accepted)

 ### Program Evaluation Standards for Utility Facilitate Stakeholder Internalization of Evaluative Thinking in the West Virginia Clinical Translational Science Institute